- Ava Labs operates large-scale astroturf ("bot") armies to promote their Avalanche blockchain.

 Whistleblower appeal: With these disclosures, we aim to show people who are not crypto insiders what goes on behind the scenes.
 Do you want to be part of this movement?
-If you have any further information on this case and the different parties involved, become a whistleblower for Crypto Leaks and join our movement bringing honesty and integrity back to the crypto community.
+If you have any further information on this case and the different parties involved, become a whistleblower for Crypto Leaks.

 Rogue Project Disinformation

 In this case, we explore how Ava Labs, the for profit corporation behind the Avalanche blockchain, uses an army of thousands of fake "astroturf" social media accounts to create a misleading impression of public opinion that they can configure at will, helping them sell their AVAX tokens, slander rivals, and fool its community on key issues.

 Example applications of the astroturf accounts include: